 What is the Common Good?

-The principles of Common Good Thinking
+1 The Common Good

 This is itself a principle to be applied along with the other principles below.

-To create the conditions, or to 'build a common good', our experience has shown us that the principles below also need to be put into practice, and kept in balance.
+Specifically what the social conditions need to be depends upon each situation, location and the people involved.
+To 'build a Common Good', our experience has shown us that the principles below also need to be put into practice, and kept in balance.

 Common Good Thinking highlights these important aspects of the human person: